This article was last updated on June 21, 2023.

 Alzheimer’s disease is one of the leading causes of death in the United States.
-Even though experts estimate that more than five million Americans are currently living with the disease External Site, there’s still much to be learned about what lifestyle factors might contribute to Alzheimer’s disease or general mental decline.
+Even though experts estimate that more than six million Americans are currently living with the disease External Site, there’s still much to be learned about what lifestyle factors might contribute to Alzheimer’s disease or general mental decline.

 One thing you do every day may play a big part in how your brain functions and that's what you eat.